My hearing journey

 Life with my implant

 I received my implant in January 2016 and it was six weeks before my external processor was switched on.
 It was an anxious wait but the moment I was ‘switched on‘ I could hear new sounds.
 I was amazed, I felt like I was learning to hear for the first time again.
 Over the first few weeks, with support from my speech therapist and my wife I began to hear birds singing and water running.
-When I got in the car to drive I didn’t reliase there were so many beeps telling what I needed to do!
+When I got in the car to drive I didn’t realise there were so many, Beeps telling me what I needed to do!

 Since receiving my implant my confidence has increased and I can now use the telephone to talk to my family.
 The first conversation I had with my daughter was emotional, we had never been able to commuincate like that before my implant.
 I still struggle to understand unfamiliar voices on the telephone but hope this will improve with more practice.
 I have felt a sense of determination to continue to discover new sounds and could not have acheived what I have without the support of my wife and family.